upperlinecode/flask-and-MongoDB/readme.md

 app.secret_key = b'_5#y2L"F4Q8z\n\xec]/'
 ```

-> Read more about sessions and secret keys in the [Flask documentation](http://flask.pocoo.org/docs/1.0/quickstart/#sessions).

 Now that a session can be created, we can assign a value to a property of the `session` variable in order to store that value:

 ```python